Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Introduction

-{\bf Main Contributions.} In this article we focus on quasi-static poroelastic systems like \eqref{Biot_abstract} with incompressible constituents ($c_0 = 0$), nonlinear permeability $k$ dependent on solid dilation, and physical types of pressure boundary conditions (Dirichlet, Neumann, and mixed), motivated by applications in biomechanics.
+{\bf Main Contributions.} In this treatment we focus on quasi-static systems like \eqref{Biot_abstract} with incompressible constituents ($c_0 = 0$), nonlinear permeability $k$ dependent on solid dilation, and physically-motivated pressure boundary conditions (Dirichlet, Neumann, and mixed).
 For a complete description of the PDE system under consideration, see Section 2.1.
-Existence and uniqueness criteria for weak solutions to these systems have been addressed recently in \cite{bgsw,BW21}.The proof presented in \cite{bgsw} is constructive, and based on Rothe's method.
-The reference \cite{BW21} shows existence of weak solutions through a multi-valued map fixed point argument in the simplified scenario of homogeneous boundary conditions for both solid displacement and fluid pressure. {\it In comparison, the present article provides a straightforward approach based on a fixed point map strategy, made possible by a novel result on the uniqueness of weak solution to the associated linear coupled system with given permeability $k(x,t)$}.
-More specifically, as a preliminary step, we consider the analysis of a linear, time-dependent poroelasticity system, where the nonlinearity is replaced with a given function of space and time: Then one deals with an implicit, time-dependent linear parabolic problem where the abstract work in \cite[Chapter III.3]{showmono} can be invoked to obtain existence of weak solutions.
-Regarding the issue of uniqueness of weak solution, from the point of view of abstract variational theory \cite{showmono} or discretization approaches \cite{zenisek,cao,bgsw}, one inherits the critical problem that only constructed weak solutions (via limit passage) satisfy energy estimates.
-Existing theory requires additional smoothness (time differentiability) of the permeability function $k$ in order to circumvent this issue \cite[pp.115--117]{showmono}, which unfortunately is not available for the nonlinear problem of interest.
+Existence and uniqueness criteria for weak solutions to these systems have been addressed recently in \cite{bgsw,BW21}.
+The proof presented in \cite{bgsw} is constructive, and based on Rothe's method.
+The reference \cite{BW21} shows existence of weak solutions through a multi-valued map fixed point argument in the simplified scenario of homogeneous boundary conditions for both solid displacement and fluid pressure. {\it In comparison, the present treatment provides a straightforward approach based on a fixed point map strategy, made possible by a novel result on the uniqueness of weak solution to the associated linear coupled system with given permeability { $K(\mathbf x,t)$}}.
+More specifically, as a preliminary step, we consider the analysis of a linear, time-dependent poroelasticity system, where the nonlinearity can be replaced with a given function of space and time: Then one deals with an implicit, time-dependent linear parabolic problem where the abstract work in \cite[Chapter III.3]{showmono} can be invoked to obtain existence of weak solutions.
+Regarding the issue of uniqueness of weak solution, from the point of view of abstract variational theory \cite{showmono} or discretization approaches \cite{zenisek,cao,bgsw}, one inherits the critical problem that only {\em constructed} weak solutions satisfy energy estimates.
+Existing theory requires additional smoothness (time differentiability) of $k$ in order to circumvent this issue \cite[pp.115--117]{showmono}, which unfortunately is not available for the nonlinear problem of interest.